Your Professional Pathway in Neonatal Nursing – QIS Foundation

 The TVW QIS Foundation Programme has a rich history of developing neonatal expertise.
 The TVW Foundation Programme was initially developed as a Preceptorship/Foundation Programme by Kim Edwards and piloted in the Wessex region in October 2014.

-The TVW QIS Foundation Programme combines self-directed study, in-person learning, diverse assessment methods, and essential clinical placements within a Neonatal Intensive Care Unit (NICU) or unit of a different designation.
+The TVW QIS Foundation Programme combines self-directed study, in-person learning, diverse assessment methods, and essential clinical placements within a Neonatal Intensive Care Unit (NICU) or a unit of a different designation.
 Here are the key features that make this programme flexible and effective:

 - Flexible Start Date: We offer rolling registration, allowing you to begin the programme as soon as you commence your role in a neonatal unit.

 - Blended Learning Format: The programme consists of 10 self-guided domains and two in-person study days.
-These sessions leverage the expertise of medical, Advanced Neonatal Nurse Practitioner (ANNP), Allied Health Professional (AHP), pharmacist, psychologist, and nursing teams from units across our network.
+These sessions leverage the expertise of medical, Advanced Neonatal Nurse Practitioner (ANNP), Allied Health Professional (AHP), Pharmacist, Psychologist, and nursing teams from units across our network.

 | Domains |